Pregnancy Screening Results: Sickle Cell Carrier

 What does this mean to the patient?

-When a patient is identified as a carrier of sickle cell, information on their implications can be downloaded or ordered via PHRD.
+When a patient is identified as a carrier of sickle cell, information on their implications can be found in the following leaflet:

 - Test partner, if not done previously (that includes: haemoglobin screen, full blood count and ferritin levels).
 This can be done in primary care.